senzhaocode/ScaR/README.md

               --anno /reference \
               --output output
   ```

-  Some notes for choosing STAR as alinger to run ScaR under Docker framework:
+  Some notes for running ScaR using STAR aligner under Docker framework:

     As the STAR genome index files are very large, we do not pack them in the container and create a huge image (it can be harder to distribute and use).
     The best way in loading the STAR genome index file is to use a "bind mount" solution to attach the volume to the container.
 For example, if the storage directory in host machine is `/input_data_path/examples`,

     cd /input_data_path/examples
     wget "http://folk.uio.no/senz/STAR_index.tar.gz"